nicholasbair/ex_oanda/README.md

 Unofficial Elixir SDK for the Oanda API.

-Note - this SDK is in active development, not recommended for production use.

 ## Notes
+- This SDK is in active development, not recommended for production use.

+### TODO / Known Issues
+- Not all schemas have been validated against Oanda's live API
+- Not yet available on hex

-*Forex Trading Risk Dislaimer*
+### *Forex Trading Risk Disclaimer*

 Trading foreign exchange (forex) on margin carries a high level of risk and may not be suitable for all investors.
 The leveraged nature of forex trading can amplify both profits and losses, potentially resulting in the loss of all invested capital.
 Before engaging in forex trading, please carefully consider your investment objectives, experience level, and risk tolerance.

 This SDK is provided "as-is," without any warranty of any kind, either expressed or implied, including but not limited to the implied warranties of merchantability, fitness for a particular purpose, or non-infringement.
 The use of this SDK is at your own risk, and we make no guarantees regarding its accuracy, reliability, or suitability for any specific trading strategy or purpose.
 Users are responsible for their own trading decisions and should seek independent financial advice if necessary.

-## TODO / Known Issues
-1. Not all schemas have been validated against Oanda's live API
-2. Not yet available on hex

 ## Installation
 ```elixir